 06 of 06

 We’re almost 100 years since the inception of New Haven pizza and it’s quite amazing that the dish's quality has held up so well over the years.
-The battle of who is best rages on, but the two locations (along with the other pizza joints in town) are pretty friendly with each other.
-Unfortunately a decision needs to be made and being friendly isn’t an option.
+The battle over who is best rages on, but the two locations (along with the other pizza joints in town) are pretty friendly with each other.
+Unfortunately, a decision needs to be made and being friendly isn’t an option.